 Andrew's Background & Experience

 Andrew's original training was as a violinist at the Royal Academy of Music.
-His musical career has been wide and various including having been Head of Music in a central London school.
-This was followed by success in a sales role as a global account manager for an international corporate and as a consultant trainer with experience extending across the UK, Europe and China.
+His life's work has been wide and various including having been Head of Music in a central London school, followed by success in a sales role as a global account manager for an international corporate after which he became a consultant trainer with experience extending across the UK, Europe and China.

 Based now in Gloucestershire (UK) his time is spent across a number of roles:

 Editor and director of the world's leading music improvisation, sound healing & sound therapy website.